 And this God, the thinking goes, is the God of love.

 In the history of language, it’s a new word.

 When early Roman Catholic missionaries preached to the northern Germanic tribes, they found that these tribes responded most favorably to their message when they replaced their Latin word for deity (Deus) for the word these tribes used — a word similar to Odin or Godin or Gaut that eventually morphed into English as God.
 It worked, and the word stuck, eclipsing the words that had come before.

 It’s a word that the authors of the Old Testament never used.
 Instead, they wrote about El, the highest of the Canaanite gods, and Yahweh, a warrior god who Israel eventually chose to be their primary (and then exclusive) deity.

-After flooding the earth, Yahweh didn’t hold back.
+After flooding the earth, the people who wrote the Old Testament often believed Yahweh didn’t hold back.

 He urged the Israelites to smash the heads of their enemy’s children.
 He commanded men to throw stones at women who didn’t adhere to his commands.
 He opened the earth and swallowed heretics whole.
 He condoned slavery.
 In short, he reigned like the warrior god he was.

 This divine wrath swept through the New Testament as well.
 Listeners were told they’d be in danger of hellfire if they called someone a fool.
 They were informed they’d never be forgiven if they denied the Holy Ghost, without clarification about what that meant (causing millions of future followers to worry that they’d unwittingly committed this sin).
 Thousands of pigs were sent off a cliff, and a fig tree was punished to death.
 New converts were urged not to let women speak in church, and a husband and wife fell dead immediately after withholding money from the early apostles.